Star Wars: Droids: Production and broadcast

 The series was produced by the Canadian studio Nelvana for Lucasfilm.
 Several episodes were written by Star Wars sound designer Ben Burtt.
 Hanho Heung-Up Co. was the Korean studio hired to animate the series.

 In the United Kingdom, the BBC bought the rights to broadcast the series in its entirety between 1986 and 1991 as part of its Children's BBC programming strand.
 The entire series was shown twice within this time (in 1986 and 1988 to coincide with the full release of the Star Wars trilogy as well as Droids on VHS).
 The Great Heep only made one showing in 1989 on the BBC's Saturday morning children's show Going Live! — it was split into two parts over two weeks.
-Different episodes from different cycles were also screened across the five-year licence, with the Trigon cycle being shown in full in early 1991 on another BBC Saturday morning children's show called The 8:15 from Manchester.
+Different episodes from different cycles were also screened across the five-year license, with the Trigon cycle being shown in full in early 1991 on another BBC Saturday morning children's show called The 8:15 from Manchester.

 The opening theme, "In Trouble Again", was performed by Stewart Copeland of the Police and written by him and Derek Holt.

 The series was broadcast in the U.S. on ABC with its sister series Ewoks (as part of The Ewoks and Droids Adventure Hour).
 It debuted in 1985 as part of a fitness special hosted by Tony Danza and live-action versions of the droids.
 It ran for one season of 13 half-hour episodes; an hour-long special broadcast in 1986 serves as the finale.
 Droids and Ewoks were later shown in reruns on Sci-Fi Channel's Cartoon Quest in 1996, although somewhat edited for time.

 In the UK, this series, along with Ewoks, was released on VHS as part of a promotion with Dairylea Cheese.
 Families could send in empty packages of the cheese and in return get one of six VHS tapes.
 These videotapes are now rare and sought after amongst collectors.

 Episodes

 Over the course of the series, the droids team up with three different sets of masters.
 The series falls into three cycles or arcs; the droids usually run into their new masters at the beginning of each, and at the end are forced to leave.
 The Great Heep, a 48-minute television special following the series, is set before the final arc.